gosweetspot/freight-api/README.md

 ### Is there a request rate limit?
 Presently there is no rate limiting on the api.
 We however reserve the right to enforce limits or block calls at our discretion.

+### Shoud I crack on?
+Sure, fire away, however, we do suggest you talk to us, prior to starting so we can understand your requirements and explain how best to use this api.